 Maya is also employed as an on call doctor for DSAC (Doctors for Sexual Assault Care).
 She has a special interest in women's health and enjoys seeing young children and adolescents.
 She also has experience in the insertion of IUCDs.

-Maya lives in Central Auckland with her sports mad husband and their young daughter.
+Maya lives in Central Auckland with her sports mad husband and their 3 young children.

 LMS (Spain), DFFP (UK), DRCOG (UK), MRCGP (UK), FRNCGP (NZ)

 Maria grew up and graduated from Medical School in Malaga, Spain and then headed to England.
 She worked extensively in Obstetrics and Gynaecology, Fertility and Family Planning before completing her Post Graduate training in General Practice.
 She then left England to practice as a rural GP in Queenstown, where she worked for 10 years.

 Maria's special interests are women's health, fertility, family planning and children's health.
 She also has considerable experience with treating injuries after living and working in a ski / mountain biking resort for 10 years.
 Leaving Queenstown was a hard thing to do, but Auckland is very similar to Malaga (without the tapas!) and she and her family are enjoying the warmer weather and the beach.
 Maria is fluent in Spanish..

 Charlotte graduated for Auckland Medical School in 2007.
 She spent sometime in New Zealand and Australia working in a variety of specialties including Emergency Medicine, Sexual Heath, Orthopedics General Surgery, Urology and General Medicine.

 On returning to New Zealand she worked as a paediatrics registrar for several years before deciding she was well suited to General Practice.
 She has completed a Diploma in General Pediatrics and a Certificate in Skin Cancer medicine.
 Outside of General Practice she works as a doctor for the sexual assault service.